Skip to main content

 Arrays and tensors

 Multi-dimensional arrays are represented as objects of type Array.
-The difference between objects of type Array and type Vector is that type Vector represent 1D sequences of objects of any kind, while 1D arrays very efficiently represent numerical vectors.
+The difference between objects of type Array and type Vector is that type Vector represent 1D sequences of objects of any kind, while 1D arrays very efficiently represent dense numerical vectors.

 FormatInternal representationType signature